-Junior's Advice To Zoey On 'grown-ish' Was The Unexpected Guidance She Needed To Mend Her Relationships
+Junior's Advice For Zoey On 'grown-ish' Was Exactly The Tough Brotherly Love She Needed

 Spoilers ahead for grown-ish Season 2.
 Every now and then, the voice of reason you need comes from the most unexpected places.
 This week, it was Junior's advice to Zoey during grown-ish's June 12 episode, "You Decide," that ended up being exactly the tough love to help her turn around her several quickly crumbling relationships.
 As these things tend to go, however, Zoey, first had to sift through some not-so-great guidance — some tips more misguided than others.
 After all — as was the case with Zoey and Ana's recent feud — there were plenty of disparate opinions to go around in this week's installment of Freeform's beloved teen series.

 So when you're getting all these different takes on how to apologize (or if you should try to make amends at all), whose guidance takes precedence exactly?
 How do you really decide?
 Let's break down Zoey's saga, as an example/cautionary tale.

 Although her sad rift with Ana is heavily looming following last episode's stone cold ending, Zoey's focus is firmly on mending fences with boyfriend Luca.
 True to form, she's, first, gotta make a few missteps all on her own.
 Sure, she may have not have talked to Luca for a solid week, but, if she shows up at his door with a simple "I'm sorry," that'll suffice, right?
 Wrong.

 "In an age of fast beefs and even faster makeups, have we become so desensitized to other people's hurt feelings that we don't even realize when that simple "I'm sorry" isn't enough?"
 Zoey wonders in her fourth wall-breaking commentary.